Serving Persecuted Christians Worldwide - Democratic Republic of the Congo - Open Doors UK & Ireland

 How can I help Christians in DRC?

-Open Doors works through local partners to support Christians in DRC through persecution survival training, economic empowerment projects and trauma care.
+Open Doors works through local partners to support Christians in the DRC through persecution survival training, economic empowerment projects and trauma care.

 please pray